Kalki (magazine)

 Kalki is a Tamil-language weekly magazine published from Chennai, India.
 The magazine was established by Kalki Krishnamurthy, a popular Tamil novelist and Indian freedom fighter, in 1941.
 T Sadasivam was the magazine's co-founder.
 The magazine is known for its publication of historic novels such as Ponniyin Selvan and Sivagamiyin Sabadham.
 Singer Semmangudi Srinivasa Iyer, guru of M S Subbulakshmi, and music critic S V Seshadri were also involved with the magazine in its coverage of music.

 Kalki Krishnamurthy also edited the magazine, which is published on a weekly basis.
 During his term the magazine was much more respected due to its quality.
-Mullum Malarum (authored by Umachandran), which won this magazine's first prize in the silver jubilee novel competition was first published in this magazine as a serial, and later made into a hit Tamil movie of the same name starring Rajnikanth.
+The magazine ceased publication in 1977, but resumed in June 1978.
+Mullum Malarum (authored by Umachandran), which won this magazine's first prize in the silver jubilee novel competition was first published in this magazine as a serial, and later made into a hit Tamil film of the same name.

+Website

+Kalki Online, a news website by the Kalki Group, was established in September 2021 after the print editions were discontinued due to the COVID-19 pandemic.
+The website hosts all the previous print issues as e-journals.